Pataxsa/CrazyBot/README.md

     -   Translate instantly
     -   Search for an article via Wikipedia
     -   Create tickets on your server
-    -   Use generative AI thanks to a prompt

 -   ### 🎉 Fun